soneyahossain/soneyahossain.github.io/research.md

 ## Leveraging LLMs' Self-Debugging and Explanation Capability in Code Generation

 Despite impressive code generation abilities, Large Language Models (LLMs) struggle to consistently produce correct solutions on the first try.
-Our research proposes a framework to enhance LLMs' self-debugging by incorporating sequences of explanations and corrections for erroneous code.
+This research proposes a framework to enhance LLMs' self-debugging by incorporating sequences of explanations and corrections for erroneous code.

 This work proposed an automated pipeline to create a high-quality dataset for code explanations and refinements.
 This involves generating multiple explanation and refinement trajectories, verified through execution.
 Next, it performs supervised fine-tuning (SFT) and reinforcement learning (RL) with a unique reward system to improve expanation and refinement generation quality.